-If you leave these paths in your hadoop-env.sh file, the Izo compression code will not load as this is not where Izo is installed.
+If you leave these paths in your hadoop-env.sh file, the Izo compression code does not load as this is not where Izo is installed.

-3.6.
+5.6.
 Set RPC Authentication

-To successfully upgrade to HDP 2.3, you must change the value of hadoop.rpc.protection to authentication in core-site.xml:
+To successfully upgrade to HDP 2.5, you must change the value of hadoop.rpc.protection to authentication in core-site.xml: